Divers Blog

 Distraction, Discomfort, and Disorientation

-Avoid the three Ds While diving is an enjoyable and relatively safe activity, divers should never forget that it involves using life-support equipment to venture into an environment that’s not conducive to human survival.
-This is why DAN recommends that divers always be mentally and physically prepared to dive and remain focused throughout their dives. […]
+Avoid the three Ds While diving is an enjoyable and relatively safe activity, divers should never forget that it involves using life-support equipment to venture into an environment that’s not […]

 Read more